-As before, we concentrate on the future return difference between high (top 30^{th} percentile) and low (bottom 30^{th} percentile) dispersion stocks.
-If dispersion is a clean measure of divergence of opinion, this return difference should continue to be negative and statistically significant across all three different states of uncertainty in analysts' forecasts (i.e., Low V, Medium V and High V), controlling for the effects of short-selling constraints.
-Table III presents the returns on quintile dispersion portfolios sorted on uncertainty and four alternative short-selling constraints.
+As before, we concentrate on the future return difference between high (top 30th percentile) and low (bottom 30th percentile) dispersion stocks.
+If dispersion is a clean measure of divergence of opinion, this return difference should continue to be negative and statistically significant across all three different states of uncertainty in analysts' forecasts (i.e., low V, medium V, and high V), controlling for the effects of short-selling constraints.
+Table 3 presents the returns on quintile dispersion portfolios sorted on uncertainty and four alternative short-selling constraints.
 These results are inconsistent with the predictions of Miller's theory.
-In contrast to the findings of Table II and, in particular, to the evidence of Diether et al. (2002), the return difference between high dispersion and low dispersion stocks, ((High) - (Low)), reported in the last row, is positive and statistically significant for most portfolios.
+In contrast to the findings of Table 2 and, in particular, to the evidence of Diether et al. (2002), the return difference between high and low dispersion stocks, ((high) - (low)), reported in the last row of Table 3, is positive and statistically significant for most portfolios.
 These findings suggest that when we control for uncertainty in analysts' forecasts, high dispersion stocks earn higher future returns than low dispersion stocks.
 This reverse pattern of dispersion returns is consistent with the claim of BKLS (1998) that dispersion manifests uncertainty in analysts' forecasts.
-These findings suggest that dispersion in analysts' forecasts is a poor proxy for divergence of opinion and, therefore, we employ the diversity of opinion measure (1- Δ) of BKLS (1998) in our analysis.
+These findings suggest that dispersion in analysts' forecasts is a poor proxy for divergence of opinion and, therefore, we employ the diversity of opinion measure $(1 - \rho)$ of BKLS (1998) in our analysis.

 Another interesting result that emerges from Table 3 is the strong negative association between uncertainty and returns.
 This highlights the source of the anomaly in dispersion returns of Diether et al. (2002).
-This result is consistent with the prediction of Pastor and Veronesi (2003) and the findings of Jiang, Lee, and Zhang (2004).
+This result is consistent with the prediction of Pastor and Veronesi (2003) and the findings of Jiang et al. (2004).
 Viewing equity as a call option, the negative relation between uncertainty and returns suggests that asset values increase with uncertainty.
 Therefore, the results of Diether et al. (2002) are in line with the prediction of the contingent claims theory rather than the overvaluation and costly arbitrage theories.
-The results of Table 3 return difference between high and low dispersion stocks.

-are also consistent with Johnson's (2004) contingent claims interpretation of the Diether et al. (2002) results.24
+The results of Table 3 are also consistent with Johnson's (2004) contingent claims interpretation of the Diether et al. (2002) results.23